 - New material can be added in bin 1.

-- Composting is well underway in bin 2, so you don’t want to add anything to the compost, but it’s also not ready to be used.
+- Composting is well underway in bin 2.
+You don’t want to add anything to the compost, but it’s also not ready to be used.

 - Compost in bin 3’s ready for the garden!

-If you have the room, cycling through the three bins makes your composting efforts a great deal easier.
+If you have the room, cycling through the three portions of the compost bin with pallets makes your efforts a great deal easier.

 For step-by-step plans for this 3-bin backyard composting system, click here.
 With these plans in-hand, you’ll be composting in no time.
 Good luck!